bruno-monteiro1/psp-simulator/README.md

-# Confere PSP
+# Payment Service Provider simulation

-Confere PSP is a REST API that simulates a Payment Service Provider.
+This project is a REST API that simulates a Payment Service Provider.
 It is connected to a real database and can process transactions, create financials, retrieve them and also return the current and future balance of the customer's account.

 ## Getting Started